Business Storytelling Case Study

 MY ROLE

 Research lead, helping select and vet our team, designing research protocols, managing team members and project deliverables.
 I led and conducted all stakeholder interviews, and collaborated on employee and AB surveys, data science and web analytics, and other project aspects including aspirational, brand, and media audits.
-I designed the study and methods, supervised a junior researcher Translated frameworks, insights to our project lead who has a background in communications and media.

 OUR RESEARCH MOTHODS ARE DESIGNED TO